One useful habit to get into when you are working with different types of files is to make a copy before any large edits.

 - Click More actions, then Make a copy.

-Our guide continues below with additional information on copying Google Drive files, including pictures of these steps.
+Our guide continues below with additional information on how to copy a file in Google Drive, including pictures of these steps.

 Copying a File in Google Drive (Guide with Pictures)